Information for Landlords

 Leasing to EHSL for Supported Housing

-EHSL leases buildings from landlords and developers in order to provide supported housing.
-EHSL can assist landlords in configuring residential and former commercial properties into suitable housing for people with learning disabilities and other support needs.
+EHSL leases buildings from landlords, investors and property developers in order to provide supported housing.
+EHSL can assist landlords in designing and configuring residential and former commercial properties into suitable housing for people with learning disabilities and other support needs.
 In particular, we are seeking the following property types in Southern England and the Midlands:

-• Buildings containing between 8 or more self-contained flats.
+• Buildings containing between 8 to 20 self-contained flats.

 • Small HMOs for 3-6 people.